 It’s your responsibility to renew your licence before it expires.
 We’ll send you a renewal notice about six weeks before expiry.
 Not receiving the renewal is not an acceptable excuse for failing to renew your licence.
 There are heavy penalties for driving with an expired licence.

 You can apply for a replacement licence if yours is damaged, lost or stolen.

-You can choose to renew your unrestricted licence for one, three, five or ten years.
-If you're eligible for a concession, your licence can be renewed for five or ten years.
+You can choose to renew your unrestricted licence for one, three, five or 10 years.
+If you're eligible for a concession, your licence can be renewed for five or10 years.

-Note: The ten year licence renewal option is only available to eligible customers aged 21 to 44 years who hold an unrestricted licence of class C (car) and/or R (rider).
+Note: The 10 year licence renewal option is only available to eligible customers aged 21 to 44 years who hold an unrestricted licence of class C (car) and/or R (rider).

 If you also hold a NSW boat licence you may be eligible to combine it with your unrestricted one, three or five year driver/rider licence when your driver/rider licence is due for renewal.
 See Combined licences for further information.

-If you're eligible, you can renew your licence online up to 6 months before it expires.
-You may renew your licence online for 1, 3 ir 5 years.
+If you're eligible, you can renew your licence online up to six months before it expires.
+You may renew your licence online for one, three or five years.
 You cannot renew your licence online for 10 years.